sguft/SlackLogger/README.md

 Any formatting string can be used as supported by a normal String.Format in .NET and will likewise vary by data type.

 Wrapping your domain objects in a view model, before adding them to SlackLogger might be worth considering if you require more advanced  formatting logic.

+Please Note: Template filename must end with: .template.json to be recognized.

 ### State of project